SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Mean Bias Error (MBE) {#mbe}
 {: .anchor }
 The bias is the difference between the forecasted and observed values.
+The MBE has the same units as the forecasted and observed values.
 The MBE is defined as:

 $$ \text{MBE} = \frac{1}{n} \sum_{i=1}^n (F_i - O_i) $$